1492 and Before – Amerindians in Barbados

 The first Amerindians:

-Years ago the early settlers arrived in America.
+Years ago, the early settlers arrived in America.
 These Red Indians explored America and the surrounding Caribbean islands.

-For some reason around 600AD, these Amerindians left Barbados.
+For some reason, around 600AD these Amerindians left Barbados.
 However, 200 years later, they returned – albeit this time regrouped as a tribe called the Arawaks.

 The Arawaks were very successful explorers and swept northwards amongst the islands of the Caribbean.
 However, despite their ability to find and colonize islands, they eventually settled in Barbados due to its coral reefs, lack of dense rain forests, fertile soil, and abundance of clay and conch shells.
 The coral reefs provided habitation for plenty of fish that the Arawaks could easily catch and eat.

-The Arawaks were also talented craftsmen, making sharp tools from conch shells to fish, building canoe type longboats, and making domestic products such as graters, juice squeezers, and clay.
+The Arawaks were also talented craftsmen, making sharp tools from conch shells to fish, building canoe-type longboats, and making domestic products such as graters, juice squeezers, and clay.

-The abundance of clay on the island facilitated pottery, and they made bowls, cups, and vessels decorated with pictures of their surroundings such as the animals they encountered.
+The abundance of clay on the island facilitated pottery, and they made bowls, cups, and vessels decorated with pictures of their surroundings, such as the animals they encountered.
 Also, they cultivated tobacco, which they chewed or smoked, and cotton, which they used to make hammocks for sleeping.

 The Arawaks had olive skin and long dark hair, enjoyed singing and dancing, and lived in cone-shaped houses with thatched roofs.

-Thousands of Arawaks lived on the island with a head-chief as the Governor.
+Thousands of Arawaks lived on the island, with a head chief as the Governor.
 A group of headmen ruled over each village.
-They were monogamous and were only allowed, one woman.
+They were monogamous and were only allowed one woman.

-They were a kind and gentle people who did not have barbaric customs such as human sacrifice.
+They were kind and gentle people who did not have barbaric customs such as human sacrifice.
 They lived in peace in Barbados for hundreds of years in isolation from the rest of the world.

-In 1200 AD a new type of Amerindians settled in Barbados – The Caribs.
+In 1200 AD, a new type of Amerindians settled in Barbados – The Caribs.
 They were like the Arawaks in their appearance, but they were much more fierce and warlike, and they indulged in human sacrifice.

-Women ate separately to the men only after the men had finished eating.
+Women ate separately from the men only after the men had finished eating.
 When going into battle, the Carib men made scars on their faces using the sharp teeth of agoutis rodents to make themselves look terrifying.

-Eventually, the peaceful Arawaks of Barbados were either killed by the Caribs, or fled to neighboring islands.
+Eventually, the peaceful Arawaks of Barbados were either killed by the Caribs or fled to neighboring islands.

-The Caribs inhabited Barbados until the Spanish invaded in 1492.
-The Spanish captured the Caribs and transported them back to Spain to work as slaves.
+The Caribs inhabited Barbados until the Spanish invaded in 1492, after the Spanish captured the Caribs and transported them to Spain.

-Despite the Spanish successfully taking control of Barbados, they soon abandoned it, in favor of colonizing the larger islands in the Caribbean.
+Despite the Spanish successfully taking control of Barbados, they soon abandoned it in favor of colonizing the larger islands in the Caribbean.
 Barbados was once again an uninhabited island, free for anyone to claim as her own.